 - Detailed road notes and maps (1 pack per room)

-- 7 nights in 3-star hotels or guesthouses
+- 7 nights in 3-star hotels and guesthouses (only double rooms available)

 - 7 breakfasts